Socialist Labor Party of America: Legacy

 De Leon and the SLP helped to found the Industrial Workers of the World in 1905.
 They soon had a falling out with the element that they termed "the bummery" and left to form their own rival union, also called the Industrial Workers of the World, based in Detroit.
 De Leon died in 1914 and with his passing this organization lost its central focus.
 This body was renamed the Workers International Industrial Union (WIIU) and declined into little more than SLP members.
 The WIIU was wound up in 1924.
 Famed author Jack London was an early member of the Socialist Labor Party, joining in 1896.
 He left in 1901 to join the Socialist Party of America.

+The American businessman and middleman for the Soviet Union Armand Hammer was said to be named after the "arm and hammer" graphic symbol of the SLP, in which his father Julius had a leadership role.
+Late in his life, Hammer confirmed that the story contained the true origin of his given name.

-The science fiction writer Mack Reynolds, who wrote one of the first Star Trek novels, was an active member of the SLP (his father Verne L. Reynolds was twice the SLP's candidate for vice president).
+The science fiction writer Mack Reynolds, who wrote one of the first Star Trek novels, was an active member of the SLP (his father Verne L. Reynolds was twice the SLP's candidate for president).
 His fiction often deals with socialist reform and revolution as well as socialist utopian thought and his characters often use De Leonite terminology such as "industrial feudalism".